mlflow/mlflow/docs/source/quickstart_mlops.rst

   mlflow models serve -m "models:/wine-quality/Staging" --port 5002

-(Note that specifying the port as above may be necessary if you are running the tracking server on the same machine at the default port of **5000**.)
+(Note that specifying the port as above will be necessary if you are running the tracking server on the same machine at the default port of **5000**.)

-You could also have used a `runs:/<run_id>` URI to serve a model, or any supported URI described in :ref:artifact_stores:.
+You could also have used a ``runs:/<run_id>`` URI to serve a model, or any supported URI described in :ref:`artifact-stores`.

 To test the model, you can send a request to the REST API using the ``curl`` command: